-Plenty of people rely on tips for a some or all of their income.
+Plenty of people rely on tips for some or all of their income.

-Right now, more than 16 million Americans work in the kinds of service and hospitality industry jobs that have traditionally relied on tips for compensation.
-And that number is expected in increase in the coming decade.
+In fact, millions of Americans work in the kinds of service and hospitality industry jobs that have traditionally relied on tips for compensation — and that number is expected to increase in the coming decade.

 Tipped income does come with some special considerations for would-be homeowners.
 The good news?
 Qualifying for a mortgage with significant tipped income isn’t impossible.

 So if you are one of the millions bringing home most of your income as cash in your pocket at the end of your shift, listen up.
 Here’s what you need to know about buying a home as a tip-earning worker.

 1. Be Ready to Show Proof of Income

 Mortgage lenders don’t really care much about how you earn a living.
 Dog walker?
 Showgirl?
 Professional balloon artist?
 Cool.